cirosantilli/linux-cheat/net/index.md

 #arp

-can be:
+A protocol used to find the MAC address from an IP on a LAN.

-- a protocol used to find the MAC address from an IP on a LAN
+When a computer wants to communicate with an IP in a LAN, it looks inside a physical address to IP table called ARP table. its ARP table to see if

 - a command line tool that allows to visualise the MAC cache, that is, table with IP -> MAC addresses